shyd553/Xeno-backend/Xeno Assignment Document.md

 Both deployments integrate with GitHub, enabling continuous deployment.

 ## 8. Assumptions Made
--All Shopify JSON files provided follow typical Shopify export structure.
+All Shopify JSON files provided follow typical Shopify export structure.
--A single tenant (testTenant) was used for demonstration.
+A single tenant (testTenant) was used for demonstration.
--Shopify customer names or emails might be missing, so defaults such as "Unnamed Customer" are used.
+Shopify customer names or emails might be missing, so defaults such as "Unnamed Customer" are used.
--Revenue is computed from totalPrice fields inside orders.
+Revenue is computed from totalPrice fields inside orders.

 ## 9. Conclusion
 This project demonstrates a complete data pipeline—from ingestion to visualization—while applying best practices like multi-tenant architecture, ORM-based development, and modern deployment workflows.